-Whilst Singapore has one of the highest homeownership rates in the world, buying a landed property in Singapore is still out-of-reach for most Singaporeans.
-In fact, according to the Singapore Department of Statistics, only 5% of our population live in a landed property.
+While Singapore has one of the highest homeownership rates in the world, buying landed property in Singapore is still out of reach for many Singaporeans.
+In fact, according to the Singapore Department of Statistics (Singstat), only about 5% of our population lives in landed property.

 There are a few types of landed properties in Singapore, mainly:

 - Terrace house

 - Cluster house

 The key difference between a landed and non-landed property is the land title: for a landed property, the plot of land that the house sits on belongs to the owner.

 In other words, you own the land and can tear the house down and rebuild or redesign it to how you see fit, as long as it’s in accordance with the Urban Redevelopment Authority (URA) and Building Construction Authority (BCA) guidelines.

 Unlike strata properties, every landed property in Singapore is not managed by a Management Corporation Strata Title (MCST), it also means that you don’t have to pay monthly maintenance and parking fees, and you are not bound by the typical rules set by a condominium management.